dkoes/slackfix/README.md

  Add a button to show/hide activity tab.
 This button floats on top of the workspace switcher and won't play nicely with the interface when the workspace switcher isn't open.

+The activity tab is mostly empty space and consumes valuable screen real estate (especially if you run slack on a vertical monitor).
+However, it is rarely needed (mostly to clear activity notification) so there is no harm in hiding it most the time.

  Copy and paste this code into the dev console (run `/slackdevtools` to open the console or set the `SLACK_DEVELOPER_MENU` environment variable to TRUE so you can right click on elements).

  The code tries to reinsert itself when slack modifies its interface, but if you need to recreate the button, simply open the dev console again and hit the up arrow.